-Alexis makes his home with his stepfather and his mother.
-Caring for children, washing clothes and making beds are his household duties.
+In his home, Alexis helps by washing clothes, making beds and cleaning.
+He lives with his stepfather and his mother.
 His stepfather is sometimes employed as a laborer and his mother maintains the home.
 There are 5 children in the family.

 Because of your sponsorship, Alexis will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.